USACE SPK DBB Construction - Military Ocean Terminal Concord, Containerized Ammunition Holding Facilities, Concord, California

 Description

-The Department of Defense, through the U.S. Army Corps of Engineers (USACE), is soliciting bids for the construction of Containerized Ammunition Holding Facilities at the Military Ocean Terminal in Concord, California.
-This project aims to enhance military readiness by improving ammunition storage capabilities, with specific requirements including civil, structural, electrical, and demolition work, while adhering to environmental protocols and safety measures.
-The contract is significant for modernizing military infrastructure and ensuring compliance with federal guidelines, with bids due by January 29, 2025, at 10:00 AM PST.
-Interested contractors can reach out to Constantinos Laliotitis at constantinos.laliotitis@usace.army.mil or Melissa Denigris at MELISSA.A.DENIGRIS@USACE.ARMY.MIL for further information.
+The Department of Defense, through the U.S. Army Corps of Engineers (USACE) Sacramento District, is soliciting bids for the construction of eleven Containerized Ammunition Holding Facilities (CAHF) at the Military Ocean Terminal in Concord, California.
+This project aims to enhance military readiness by providing secure and compliant ammunition storage facilities, designed in accordance with Department of Defense explosive safety standards.
+The procurement is critical for modernizing military infrastructure and ensuring operational efficiency, with a bid submission deadline set for January 29, 2025, at 10:00 AM PST.
+Interested contractors can reach out to Constantinos Laliotitis at constantinos.laliotitis@usace.army.mil or Melissa Denigris at MELISSA.A.DENIGRIS@USACE.ARMY.MIL for further details.

 Files